-The dream of owning your own home should not be defeated by a shortage of equity capital.
-As part of the promotion of home ownership scheme, you can use funds from your retirement provision and thereby contribute sufficient equity capital to ensure that your property can be financed.
+Don’t let equity capital be a roadblock to the dream of home ownership: Under the promotion of home ownership scheme, you can use funds from your retirement provision to contribute enough equity capital to secure financing for your property.

 Use the promotion of home ownership scheme to raise the required equity capital

-Anyone wanting to buy a property must put down at least 20 percent of the market value in equity capital.
-A maximum of 80 percent of the purchase price can be financed with a mortgage.
+Anyone wanting to buy a property must put down at least 20% of the market value in equity capital.
+A maximum of 80% of the purchase price can be financed with a mortgage.
 These financing requirements can be a hurdle, which is why many buyers nowadays withdraw funds from their retirement provision under the promotion of home ownership scheme.
-This form of financial assistance means that a larger proportion of the population can afford the necessary equity capital to make their dream of home ownership come true.
+This financing tool enables more people to afford the necessary equity capital and make the dream of owning their own home a reality.

 The promotion of home ownership is subject to specific conditions

-Pension capital can only be used as part of the promotion of home ownership if you are buying or renovating owner-occupied residential property.
+Pension capital can only be used under the promotion of home ownership scheme in order to purchase residential property that will be occupied by the owner.
 Properties that are to be used as vacation homes or for renting to third parties may not be financed using assets from retirement provision.

-Early withdrawals from the second and third pillars or pledging primarily serve to enable people with less equity capital to finance home ownership.
+The primary purpose of early withdrawals from the 2nd and 3rd pillars or pledges is to enable people with less equity capital to finance home ownership.
 By using funds under the promotion of home ownership scheme, the equity capital available for the purchase of a property can be increased.
 The increased equity capital means that the amount of the mortgage can be reduced, which leads to lower mortgage interest.

 Taking advantage of the promotion of home ownership: What are the important things to note?